dangquii/supply-chain-performance-analysis/README.md

 ## Business Problem

-More than half of all orders in this supply chain are delivered late — yet the business continues to offer delivery windows that operations cannot reliably meet.
+More than half of all orders in this supply chain are delivered late, yet the business continues to offer delivery windows that operations cannot reliably meet.
 This project investigates where delivery failures occur, which shipping modes and markets are most affected, and what the financial cost of late deliveries is to the business.

 The analysis answers three core business questions:
 1. Which shipping modes and product categories carry the highest late delivery rate, and what is the financial impact?